ENGLISH DEPARTMENT HANDBOOK

 All instructors are evaluated by the students of one preparation each semester.
 The Division Office will send out forms and instructions for this evaluation.

 Fall, Spring, and Summer schedules are planned by the Department Chair to meet students' requirements.
 We try to accommodate faculty preferences and requests within the constraints of classes and hours that generate the best enrollments and use of available rooms.

 Instructors are paid for a certain number of hours of professional development per semester; you are therefore obligated to complete those hours.
-The Flex Day Committee schedules activities during the week before classes and throughout the semester; you may choose to do these or other professional development activities (a list of possible self-assigned flex activities are included in XXXXX) as part of your flex time.
+The Flex Day Committee schedules activities during the week before classes and throughout the semester; you may choose to do these or other professional development activities as part of your flex time.
 Full-time faculty are obligated for 36 hours a year, including participation in the Mandatory Flex Day at the beginning of the Fall semester.
 Part-time faculty (except those teaching only late-start classes) are obligated for flex hours equal to their normal weekly teaching load (thus, if you teach 6 hours a week, you need to complete 6 hours of flex activities).